learn-awesome/learn/README.md

 This is the code that powers https://learnawesome.org

-This is built using Rails 6.0, PostgreSQL, Bootstrap 4 and [Stream Dashboard UI Kit](https://htmlstream.com/templates/stream-dashboard-ui-kit).
+This is built using Rails 6.0, PostgreSQL, and Tailwind CSS

-For development, please come to [Gitter](https://gitter.im/learn-awesome/meta).
-There's also a [community chat room](https://gitter.im/learn-awesome/community).
+For development, please come to [Slack](https://learnawesome.org/join_slack).

 # To Do